-A witness who chooses not to proceed with his or her complaint by refusing to testify to the complaint before the presbytery is not liable to censure (Book of Forms, 407.1).
-The committee, however, must inform the complainant that his or her refusal to testify, in most cases, will cause the complaint to founder, unless other clear evidence is presented to the court.
+A witness who chooses not to proceed with their complaint by refusing to testify to the complaint before the presbytery is not liable to censure (Book of Forms, 407.1).
+The committee, however, must inform the complainant that their refusal to testify, in most cases, will cause the complaint to founder, unless other clear evidence is presented to the court.